juliuskunze/jaxnet/DESIGN.md

 ## How are parameters named?

+JAXnet does not rely on module our parameter names.
+Parameters are `namedtuple`s only for readability.
-Parameters are named after their defining `@parametrized` function.
+They are named after their defining `@parametrized` function.
 If names clash within the same `@parameterized` function, indices are added in order of execution:

 ```python